Edith Cowan University Information

 ATAR

-• have or will obtain an ATAR, you may meet the admission requirements for your chosen undergraduate course with your ATAR;
+If you meet our minimum academic and English requirements and have and have or will obtain an ATAR, you may meet the entry requirements for your chosen undergraduate course.

-If you've attended a school on our ECU Access List, your selection rank may be adjusted upwards and you may meet the requirements for an undergraduate course.
+• If you've attended a school on our ECU Access List, your selection rank may be adjusted upwards, potentially allowing you to meet the course requirements.

-• be eligible to apply through our Experience Based Entry Scheme; or
+• You may be eligible to apply through our Experienced Based Entry Scheme (EBES) or the Creative Humanities Portfolio Entry (CHPE) pathways

-• apply for another course with a lower ATAR requirement; or
+• You could consider applying for another course with a lower ATAR requirement

 Experience based entry scheme

-If you satisfy our minimum academic requirements you may be eligible to be considered through our Experience Based Entry Scheme (EBES).
+If you meet ECU's minimum academic and English requirements you may be eligible to be considered through our Experience Based Entry Scheme (EBES).

 • school leavers with a near-miss ATAR for their chosen course;